ChaosTheEternal/mc-redstone-additions/README.md

 ## Planned Additions
 ### Instant Off Redstone Repeater
-A redstone repeater modification that acts like a normal redstone repeater except there is always no delay when "repeating" no more power being received.
+A redstone repeater modification that acts like a normal redstone repeater getting power, but with no delay when it stops getting powered.

 ### Vertical Redstone
 Some option to make running redstone vertically (up or down) easier and more compact.